 The SRTP, updated annually, describes SunLine's operating and capital plans and funding sources.
 The SRTP is prepared according to the Riverside County Transportation Commission (RCTC) requirements and guidelines, the California Public Utilities Code, and California Transportation Development Act.
-The attached Draft FY25-29 SRTP focuses on a number of projects that are close to completion and the improvements and reliability of the whole transit system.
+The attached FY25-27 SRTP focuses on a number of projects that are close to completion and the improvements and reliability of the whole transit system.

-Within this context, the highlights of the SRTP are:
+Within this context, the SRTP prioritizes the following goals:

-- 1) Maintain our current route reliability and gradually improve frequencies as key performance data deems it necessary - 2) Proposed short term service improvements - 3) To improve ridership on Commuter Link service, SunLine proposes off-peak fares for reverse commute trips and during off-season when California State University is not in general session.
-The local fare structure will apply to morning reverse commute trips from San Bernardino to Indio and afternoon trips from Indio to San Bernardino and to all trips when California State University is not in general session - 4) SunRide future service plans - 5) Complete construction of the Coachella Mobility hub before September 2024 - 6) Radio and CAD/AVL replacement project - 7) Update bus stop signs and schedule holders and install new bus shelters across the service area according to policy to enhance customer service, optimize trip planning technologies, and improve communication with passengers - 8) Liquid hydrogen station completion - 9) Community engagement events and outreach - 10)Continue to implement the Innovative Clean Transit (ICT) plan, Transition to zero emissions by 2035 five (5) years ahead of the deadline set in the ICT Regulation (2040)
+- 1) Maintain our current route reliability and gradually improve frequencies as key performance data deems it necessary: - 2) Deploy SunRide with a focus on filling transit gaps and feeding the fixed route system; - 3) Complete construction of the Coachella Mobility hub before September 2024 service change implementation; - 4) Complete the radio and CAD/AVL replacement project; - 5) Update bus stop signs and schedule holders and install new bus shelters across the service area according to policy to enhance customer service, optimize trip planning technologies, and improve communication with passengers; - 6) Improve service reliability with the completion of the liquid hydrogen station; - 7) Construct a second liquid hydrogen station in Indio for additional fuel dispensing capacity; - 8) Conduct a study on SunLine's fare structure to understand rider preferences and agency needs; and - 9) Continue to implement the Innovative Clean Transit (ICT) plan and transition to zero emissions by 2035 five (5) years ahead of the deadline set in the ICT Regulation.

-The service plan and the capital plan recommended in the SRTP are within the confines of the FY25 budget, which will be presented to the Board of Directors for consideration as a separate item, a critical linkage to the SRTP.
+The service and capital plans recommended in the SRTP are within the confines of the FY25 budget, which will be presented to the Board of Directors for consideration as a separate item.